Annie Easley

-Annie Jean Easley (April 23, 1933 – June 25, 2011) was an American computer scientist, mathematician, and rocket scientist.
-She worked for the Lewis Research Center (now Glenn Research Center) of the National Aeronautics and Space Administration (NASA) and its predecessor, the National Advisory Committee for Aeronautics (NACA).
-She was a leading member of the team which developed software for the Centaur rocket stage, and was one of the first African-Americans to work at NASA.
-Easley was posthumously inducted into the Glenn Research Hall of Fame in 2015.
-On February 1, 2021, a crater on the moon was named after Easley by the IAU.

-Education
+Annie Easley (April 23, 1933 – June 25, 2011) was an African American computer scientist and mathematician who made critical contributions to NASA's rocket systems and energy technologies.

+Easley's early work involved running simulations at NASA's Plum Brook Reactor Facility and studying the effects of rocket launches on earth's ozone layer.
+She taught herself programming using languages like Fortran and SOAP (Symbolic Optimal Assembly Program) to help with these simulations.
+She would also work on developing code used in researching and analyzing alternative power technologies like batteries and fuel systems, which would be later used in hybrid vehicles and NASA's Centaur upper-stage rocket.

+Early life and education

+Annie Easley was born to Bud and Willie (née Sims) McCrory in Birmingham, Alabama.
+She had a brother six years her senior.
+Her mother raised them as a single mother.

 Before the Civil Rights Movement, educational and career opportunities for African-American children were very limited.
 Segregation was prevalent, African-American children were educated separately from white children, and their schools were often inferior to white schools.
 Annie's mother told her that she could be anything, but she would have to work at it.
 She encouraged Annie to get a good education.
 From the fifth grade through high school, Annie attended Holy Family High School, and was valedictorian of her graduating class.
 At a young age Annie had interest in becoming a nurse, but around the age of 16 she decided to study pharmacy.

-In 1950, Easley enrolled in classes at Xavier University in New Orleans, an African-American Catholic university, and majored in pharmacy for about two years.
+In 1950, Easley enrolled in classes at Xavier University of Louisiana in New Orleans, an African-American Catholic university, and majored in pharmacy for about two years.
+She left Xavier to get married and moved to Cleveland, Ohio.

 In 1977, she obtained a Bachelor of Science in Mathematics from Cleveland State University.